bentomhall/nih-system/monsters/Creatures.md

 **Actions**

 **_Bite_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one target. _Hit:_ 4 (1d6 + 1) piercing damage.
 If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.

-**Mastiffs** are impressive hounds prized by humanoids for their loyalty and keen senses.
-Mastiffs can be trained as guard dogs, hunting dogs, and war dogs.
-Halflings and other Small humanoids ride them as mounts.

 #### Mule